-From 2004 to 2009, PSPC imported shipments of CCG and LCCG into the Philippines in accordance with the BIR Authority to Release Imported Goods (ATRIG) stating that the importation of CCG and LCCG is not subject to excise tax.
+From 2004 to 2009, the Company imported shipments of CCG and LCCG into the Philippines in accordance with the BIR Authority to Release Imported Goods (ATRIG) stating that the importation of CCG and LCCG is not subject to excise tax.
 Upon payment of VAT as assessed in the ATRIGs, the Bureau of Customs (BOC) allowed the entry of the imported CCG and LCCG without payment of excise tax.
 CCG and LCCG, being intermediate or raw gasoline components, are then blended with refinery products to produce unleaded gasoline that is compliant with applicable Philippine regulatory standards, particularly the Clean Air Act of 1999 and the Philippine National Standards (the "resulting product").
-Prior to the withdrawal of the resulting product from PSPC's refinery, PSPC paid the corresponding excise taxes.
+Prior to the withdrawal of the resulting product from the Company's refinery, the Company paid the corresponding excise taxes.

-In 2009, the District Collector of the Port of Batangas issued a letter demanding from PSPC the payment of deficiency excise tax, VAT and penalties covering importation entries from 2006 to 2008.
-PSPC requested the cancellation of the demand letter for lack of factual and legal basis.
-The District Collector of the Port of Batangas denied the request of PSPC and declared that the law mandated the payment of excise tax on importation of unleaded gasoline and that it made no distinction or qualification on whether or not it was for consumption or sale to the domestic market.
+In 2009, the District Collector of the Port of Batangas issued a letter demanding from the Company the payment of deficiency excise tax, VAT and penalties covering importation entries from 2006 to 2008.
+The Company requested the cancellation of the demand letter for lack of factual and legal basis.
+The District Collector of the Port of Batangas denied the request of the Company and declared that the law mandated the payment of excise tax on importation of unleaded gasoline and that it made no distinction or qualification on whether or not it was for consumption or sale to the domestic market.
 The District Collector of the Port of Batangas then reiterated his previous demand and threatened enforcement of Section 1508 of the Tariff and Customs Code of the Philippines (TCCP) which would hold the delivery or release of imported articles when an importer has an outstanding and demandable account.

-PSPC appealed before the Commissioner of Customs (COC).
+The Company appealed before the Commissioner of Customs (COC).
 In the meantime, the Director of the DOE-Oil Industry Management Bureau issued a letter reiterating the earlier DOE finding that CCG and LCCG imports were raw materials or blending components in the production or processing of gasoline in its finished form.
 The then BIR Commissioner issued a memorandum confirming and reiterating the initial ruling in 2004 to the effect that CCG and LCCG are intermediate products or blending components which are not subject to excise tax under Section 148 of the NIRC.

-The COC denied the appeal of PSPC and demanded the payment of excise tax and VAT for PSPC's CCG and LCCG importations this time from 2004 to 2009.
-PSPC filed a motion for reconsideration of the Letter-Decision, which was denied by the COC.
-The COC then ordered PSPC to pay the principal amount of P7.35 billion and pay the excise tax and VAT on all incoming CCG and LCCG shipments.
+The COC denied the appeal of the Company and demanded the payment of excise tax and VAT for the Company's CCG and LCCG importations this time from 2004 to 2009.
+The Company filed a motion for reconsideration of the Letter-Decision, which was denied by the COC.
+The

+COC then ordered the Company to pay the principal amount of P7.35 billion and pay the excise tax and VAT on all incoming CCG and LCCG shipments.

-PSPC thereafter filed a petition for review with the Court of Tax Appeals (CTA) for the purpose of appealing the ruling of the COC as well as to apply for the issuance of a temporary restraining order ("TRO") to immediately prevent the COC from seizing future shipments of PSPC pursuant to Section 1508 of the TCCP.
-PSPC likewise applied for the issuance of a suspension order for the purpose of ensuring the preservation of the status quo while the merits of the appeal are being heard by the CTA.
+The Company thereafter filed a petition for review with the Court of Tax Appeals (CTA) for the purpose of appealing the ruling of the COC as well as to apply for the issuance of a temporary restraining order (TRO) to immediately prevent the COC from seizing future shipments of the Company pursuant to Section 1508 of the TCCP.
+The Company likewise applied for the issuance of a suspension order for the purpose of ensuring the preservation of the status quo while the merits of the appeal are being heard by the CTA.